 Prior to reading this article, please read:

-The Inventory Balances Overview Map shows how inventory movements update the Inventory Available Quantity table and the General Ledger table.
+The Inventory Map shows how inventory movements update the Inventory Quantity Available table and the General Ledger table.

-There are five (5) types of inventory movements in Accounting Seed:
+There are four (4) types of inventory movements in Accounting Seed:

 |Inventory Movement Types||Quantity Increase/Decrease||Records Entries in GL|